 Researchers

 The tea bag index provides a highly standardized reference method for any decomposition study.
-We use Lipton Green tea and Rooibos tea that comes in plastic mesh bags, and bury them for 3 months at 8 cm depth.
-Next to using tea as a standard litter, you can use the weight loss of green tea and Rooibos tea to calculate two decomposition parameters, by which you can fit a two phased decay curve.
+We use Lipton Green tea and Rooibos tea that comes in triangular mesh bags, and bury them for 3 months at 8 cm depth.
+Next to using tea as a standard litter, you can use the weight loss of green tea and rooibos tea to calculate two decomposition parameters, by which you can fit a two phased decay curve.
 The details of this are explained in our publication in Methods in Ecology and evolution (Keuskamp et al., 2013).
+Over the past years, the method has been discussed, and we have provided some of the links of this discussion under ‘publications’

 The method has been successfully used to obtain measurements along gradients and to test experimental treatments in greenhouse potting studies and mesocosms.
 Researchers are challenged to test the usefulness of the method in their own scientific set up.
-As it a relatively new method, we are keen on learning from your experiences.
+We are keen on learning from your experiences.

 Enjoy!